djcooke/compendium/preparation.md

 said, a minor advantage does still help, so it is ideal to choose the food that is best for the job you're playing.

-For maximum HP in PotD, non-tanks will want HQ i560 or higher food.
-Tanks will need HQ i580+.
-In HoH, all jobs will need HQ i580+.
-This is as of patch 6.05, where i580 is the highest available.
+For maximum HP in PotD, you will need HQ i560 or higher food.
+In HoH, you will need HQ i580+.
+This is as of patch 6.08, where i580 is the highest available.

 ### Stat Potions